|

 FileGrind doesn't replace your PDF reader or ebook app.
 It doesn't manage where your files are stored.

-It's a layer that sits between your files and shows you what's in them.
+It's a layer that sits on top and shows you what's in them.
 Double-click a result and it opens in Preview, Acrobat, or whatever app you've set for that file type.
-FileGrind finds the connections.
-Your other apps do what they do best.

 Your files stay on your Mac

 No cloud uploads.
 No "processing on our servers."
-AI models run locally via MLX.
+AI models run locally.
 Search indexes are stored locally.
 Unplug your internet—FileGrind keeps working.

 Works offline

-Working: PDF grinding, EPUB parsing, text files, image thumbnails, semantic search, local LLM analysis, the plugin system.
+Working now: PDF indexing, EPUB parsing, text files, semantic search, local embedding models, the plugin system.

-Coming: More file types via community plugins, better UI for managing blocks of chips, export options, and performance improvements for large libraries.
+Coming: More file types via plugins, better organization tools, export options, performance improvements for large libraries.